Sena Adult 5S

 Additionally, some intercom systems have wireless capabilities that eliminate the need for mounting altogether.
 These systems typically use Bluetooth version to connect to your phone or other devices.

 Here are some key features to look for:

-- Intercom Range: Look for an intercom system with a long-range, so you can stay in contact with your fellow riders even if you get separated on the road.
+- Intercom Range: Look for an intercom system with a long, so you can stay in contact with your fellow riders even if you get separated on the road.